dart-lang/site-www/src/resources/dart-3-migration.md

 The potentially breaking changes listed below fall into one of two categories:

-* **Unversioned changes**: These are changes which are affect any Dart code, which is used after upgrading to a Dart 3 SDK.
+* **Unversioned changes**: These changes affect any Dart code after upgrading to a Dart 3.0 SDK or later.
 There is no way to "turn off" these changes.

 * **Versioned changes**: Versioned changes are different, and only apply when the package/app has selected the